LisMarEsc89/conscrypt/CAPABILITIES.md

 ### Elliptic Curves

-Conscrypt supports the following curves in EC crypto operations (such as ECDSA signatures) and TLS:
+Conscrypt supports the following curves in EC crypto operations such as:
+ ECDSA Signatures & TLS:

 | Curve | EC Crypto |  TLS  |
 | ----- | :-------: | :---: |